GOP hopefuls turn to Pence to broaden appeal before election

 “What I came here to Arizona to say is not only is Blake Masters the right choice for the United States Senate, the people of Arizona deserve to know Blake Masters may be the difference between a Democrat majority in the Senate and a Republican majority in the Senate,” Pence said.

-The former vice president, along with Masters and Arizona Gov. Doug Ducey, took just three questions, two of them from conservative websites.
-When a television reporter tried to ask Masters if Pence was right to move forward with certifying Biden’s victory, the candidate was quickly cut off by a Masters spokesman.
+Pence, along with Masters and Gov. Doug Ducey, took just three questions, two of them from conservative websites.
+When a local television reporter tried to ask Masters whether Pence was right to move forward with certifying Biden’s victory, he was quickly cut off by a Masters spokesman.

 Masters is not the only election denier Pence has endorsed or assisted.

-Last month, Pence was in New Hampshire for Senate nominee Don Bolduc, a retired Army general who also spent his primary campaign telling voters the race was stolen from Trump.
+Last month, Pence campaigned in New Hampshire for Senate nominee Don Bolduc, a retired Army general who also spent his primary campaign telling voters the 2020 race was stolen from Trump.

 Marc Short, a longtime Pence adviser, declined to set a red line for candidates Pence would and would not endorse.